Accident or illness at school

 On occasion, it has been the case that the school has been unable to contact a parent and medical attention has been urgently required by the student.
 This can occur during the normal school day or on day visits away from school.
 In the case of such an occurrence, we cannot sign any medical consent form on your behalf unless you have previously agreed to that, and we would ask you to complete the Annual Parental Consent Form and return this to the school.

 Administration of medicines

-The medicine policy in place in the academy enables parents to visit the school office and give their authorisation for our staff to administer medicines to their child.
-In order for us to administer medicine to your child you must complete and sign a ‘Medical Consent Form’ which can be requested from the School Reception, a copy can also be found at the back of your child’s Student Planner or you can download a copy below.
+Our Medical Needs Policy enables parents to visit the school office and give their authorisation for our staff to administer medicines to their child.
+In order for us to administer medicine to your child you must complete and sign a ‘Medical Consent Form’ which can be requested from the School Reception.
+A copy can also be found at the back of your child’s Student Planner or you can download a copy below.